cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript_react.md

 }
 ```

 So far so good.
 But as far as our compiler knows, these are just functions that return some code.
-The TypeScript compiler does not understand that these are React Components that return JSX code, because we haven't told it yet.
+The TypeScript compiler does not understand that these are React Components that return JSX code because we haven't told it yet.

 Let's redefine our ChildComponent using another syntax, this time specifying that it will be a React function component that returns some JSX code: